aicv-perception/Parking_Slot_Mark_Tool/README.md

   2. Click **"Clear Points"** button clear all the parking slots on the image.
   3. Click **"Delete"** button delete the image and its corresponding json file.
   4. Click **"Auto save"** in the **"Option"**, and it will save to JSON file automatically.
-  5. When you not finish clicking on the 4 points of parking slot, click the **mouse wheel button** to delete the point, but note that move the mouse on the point.
+  5. When you not finish clicking on the 4 points of parking slot, click **mouse wheel** button to delete the point, but note that move the mouse on the point.
-  6. When you're finish clicking on the 4 points of parking slot, click **right mouse** button to delete the slot
+  6. When you're finish clicking on the 4 points of parking slot, click **right mouse** button to delete the slot.

 parallel parking slots, vertical parking slots, and slanted parking slots.
 ### 4. Interface Introduction
-  1. Parking slots are divided into **6** types:
+  1. Parking slots are divided into **6** categories:
      * vertical parking slot-free
      * vertical parking slot-occupied
      * parallel parking slot-free
      * parallel parking slot-occupied
      * slanted parking slot-free
      * slanted parking slot-occupied
-  2. List all the solts you marked with its coordinates and type.
+  2. List all the solts you marked with its coordinates and category.
-  3. Show tje number of the images in folder and current image number and name.
+  3. Show the number of the images in folder and current image number and name.
-  4. List all the image, select one of them and click **GO** button, jump to the image you select.
+  4. List all the image, select one of them and click **Go** button, jump to the image you selected.
 ![interface](./video/interface.png)

 ## Contact